nbahador/Quality_Assurance/README.md

 ## How to build a robust ETL workflow?

 > **Building a robust ETL workflow** involves a combination of checks, waits, and notifications to ensure reliability.
-Key components include:
->
-> - **Checks:** Validating data at each stage to ensure it meets quality standards.
-> - **Waits:** Ensuring data dependencies are met before proceeding to the next step.
-> - **Notifications:** Alerting stakeholders of process status, success, or failure.

 **[ Back to the question in the Table ⬆ ](#table-of-contents)**